aav-antonov/AI-feels-emotions/README.md

 ## Results
 The video is divided into 5-second segments with a 4-second overlap.
-For example, the YouTube video b8Iol53J_8I.mp4 (see table 1, firs row), with a total length of 595 seconds, was divided into 591 segments starting from 0, 1, 2, 3, ..., 590 seconds.
+For example, the YouTube video b8Iol53J_8I.mp4 (see table 1, the first row), with a total length of 595 seconds, was divided into 591 segments starting from 0, 1, 2, 3, ..., 590 seconds.
 The emotion elicited by each segment was predicted by a trained network.
 Out of the 591 segments in b8Iol53J_8I.mp4, 57% were predicted to evoke Happiness, while only 3% were predicted to evoke Sadness.